 In this article, we aim to educate the UAE expat community about the process of sponsoring a family in UAE.
 For family sponsorship, the very first step is to apply for a residence visa.
 A residence visa gives you the legal rights to live in the UAE.

-Below are some boxes you need to check to get Dubai residency visa for your family:
+What are the Eligibilites to get Dubai residency visa for your family:

 - You can sponsor your family only if you have a valid residency permit.